Nature Summer Camp 2023

 - The Hitchcock Center encourages the use of sun protection for all, including wearing wide brim hats, long sleeves and pants, and sunscreen with an SPF greater than 25.
 We request that sunscreen and insect repellent be applied before camp.
 If necessary, and if permission is given, Counselors can reapply both sunscreen and insect repellent during the camp day.

 - All children wash their hands before meals, snack and after going to the rest room.
-If snack or lunch is happening in a location where hand washing is not available, then hand sanitizer will be used.
+If snack or lunch is happening in a location where hand washing is not available, then hand sanitizer will be provided.

 - No child shall be denied food, water or shelter as a form of punishment; subjected to cruel or severe punishment, humiliation, verbal abuse, or corporal punishment, including spanking; or be punished for soiling, wetting or not using the toilet.